-This measure has a dual baseline for PY19.
+The directional and screw-base omni-directional lamps have a dual baseline for PY20 and PY21.
 The first baseline is an omni-directional or directional halogen-incandescent or CFL lamp that complies with Energy Independence and Securities Act (EISA) 2007 legislation that had 2012-2014 effective dates (EISA Tier 1).
-The second baseline is a lamp that complies with the EISA Tier 2 2020 Backstop requirement of 45 lumens per watt.
-For PY20 and later, there is a single baseline (EISA Tier 2).
+The second baseline is a lamp that complies with the original EISA Tier 2 2020 Backstop requirement of 45 lumens per Watt.
+For PY22 and later, there is a single baseline (EISA Tier 2).

 The baseline lamps are assumed to be undimmed.